run-ai/docs/docs/Researcher/user-interface/trainings.md

 7. In the *Compute resource* pane:

        1. Select the number of workers for your training.
-       2. Select computer resources for your training or [create a new compute resource](workspaces/create/create-compute.md).
+       2. Select *Compute resources* for your training or [create a new compute resource](workspaces/create/create-compute.md).
 Use the search box to find resources that are not listed.
 Press *More settings* to use **Node Affinity** to limit the resources to a specific node.

+    !!!
+Note
+        The number of compute resources for the workers is based on the number of workers selected.

 8. (Optional) Open the *Volume* pane, and press *Volume* to add a volume to your training.